smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 ```

 ## Constructor
-In the constructor, you should sets up the contract with the Oracle address, Job ID, and LINK fee that the oracle charges for the job.
+In the constructor, set up the contract with the Oracle address, Job ID, and LINK fee that the oracle charges for the job.

 ```solidity
 pragma solidity ^0.8.7;